sequencework/sql/readme.md

 module.exports = { listMoviesByYear }
 ```

-Then, we create a singleton for the connection pool, like [recommended by brianc](https://node-postgres.com/guides/project-structure), pg's dad.
+Then, we create a singleton for the connection pool, like [recommended by brianc](https://node-postgres.com/guides/project-structure), node-postgres's creator.

 ```js
 // db.js